What I found after the furniture was gone

 My fear of losing love.

 This showed up with my constant scanning for signs that something was about to go wrong, even when nothing was wrong at all.
-Anytime a potential conflict emerged, I quickly smoothed it out through avoidant behaviors.
+Anytime a potential conflict emerged, I quickly smoothed it out through avoidant and codependent behaviors.

 I own my internal problems and patterns.
-Not only for having them, but for how they shaped our space, our time together, and her experience of the entire relationship.
+Not only for having them, but for how they shaped our space, our time together, and their experience of the entire relationship.
 I own the damage they caused.

 From the very first date forward, I believed that if I did enough, loved enough, gave enough, stayed attentive enough, was flexible enough, was emotionally available enough, solved problems enough, and kept my struggles hidden long enough, everything would remain safe and secure.
 That everything would be fine.

 I believed closeness and secure attachment could be maintained through effort and performance instead of honesty and sharing anything that was going on inside my head.
 Instead, my fears and insecurities grew exponentially.
 I avoided being honest and having any real vulnerability.
 I kept conversations and checkins at the surface level and never went deeper.
 I never asked for help or partnership with anything I was struggling with.
 I kept everything nice and smooth, containing it inside myself until my internal instability became bigger than my ability to manage it.
-I avoided my toxic shadows until they completely overpowered me.
-I let my internal self-hatred and shame destory everything in my life and destroy the life of the woman I loved and who loved me.

 The destructive decisions I own: